Langeskov

-Langeskov is a town in central Denmark, with a population of 4,222 (1 January 2022), located in Kerteminde Municipality in Region of Southern Denmark on the island of Funen.
+Langeskov is a town in central Denmark, with a population of 4,456 (1 January 2025), located in Kerteminde Municipality in Region of Southern Denmark on the island of Funen.

 The town of Langeskov is primarily located in Rønninge parish and was established following the construction of the railway line between Odense and Nyborg in the 19th century.
 The town has grown rapidly and its northern part now crosses the old parish border and extends into the parish of Birkende.
 Until 1 January 2007, it was the seat of the municipal council of the now former Langeskov Municipality.

+Langeskov is served by Langeskov railway station on the railway line across Funen.
+The station re-opened in 2015 after being closed in 1977.

-Langeskov has a model of Preikestolen to commemorate its twin town, Forsand.
+Langeskov has a model of Preikestolen to commemorate its norwegian twin town of Forsand.